JennyRegina/VertexFitter_HYDRA/README.md

 make install

-copy rootlogon.C that I forward here into $MYHADDIR/macros
+copy rootlogon.C into $MYHADDIR/macros

 (you might need to run: export ROOTLOGON=/PATH_TO_YOUR_ROOTLOGON/rootlogon.C depending on how your .rootrc looks)

 root -b

-add the library libVertexFit.so to the rootlogon.C macro if it is not present:
+add the library libKinFit.so to the rootlogon.C macro if it is not present:

-common_libs +="VertexFit";
+common_libs +="KinFit";

 You might need to remove other external libraries from your rootlogon.C.
 Alternatively you can use the rootlogon provided here.